Long Island Children's Museum

-The Long Island Children’s Museum (LICM) is a Children's museum located on the campus of Mitchel Field in Uniondale, New York.
+The Long Island Children’s Museum (LICM) is a Children's museum located on the campus of Mitchel Field in the East Garden City section of Uniondale, New York, United States.

 History

 The museum was established in 1993 in the old Newsday building across from Roosevelt Field Mall in East Garden City.
 It moved in 2001 to a former airplane hangar with 40,000 square feet spread over two stories.
 The county provided the hangar rent-free under a 60-year lease and the museum is to keep all revenue.

 Description

 It has 12 galleries with interactive exhibits, three studio workshops and a 150-seat theater.
 The museum can host over 250,000 visitors per year.
 The outdoor play area, known as "Our Backyard," opens each spring.
 The play area has become the most popular part of the museum and includes vegetable gardens where visitors can harvest various vegetables directly from the garden.

 Awards

 LICM is a recipient of the National Medal for Museum and Library Service and has been designated a "Primary Institution" by the New York State Council on the Arts.